Matri199/Matrix-YTD/README.md

 🤝 Contributing

-Pull requests and suggestions are welcome!
-Please open an issue for bugs or feature requests.
+Pull requests are welcome.
+For major changes, open an issue first to discuss your idea.

 ---